JPedroRodrigues/Tutorials/AWS/setup.md

 > HELLO
 ```

-- "<< HELLO" is used to set an EOF, so you will need to type "HELLO" on the last line to end your Hello.java file
+- `<< HELLO` is used to set an EOF, so you will need to type "HELLO" on the last line to end your Hello.java file
 - Now, compile your file with

 ```bash